Written by: Rosemary Lafferty

 Read time: 2 minutes

-Wondering how to structure a social post so that readers will actually stop scrolling and read?
+Wondering how to structure a blog or social media post so that readers will actually stop scrolling and read?
 Follow the following format to improve the “user experience” i.e. – how easy it is for the user to digest your post.

 Below we discuss